Ferdinand Wittig

 Ferdinand Wittig (October 20, 1851 – April 17, 1909) was an American merchant, farmer, and politician.

-Born in Holby, Sjotland, Denmark, Wittig emigrated to the United States, in 1872, and settled in New Denmark, Brown County, Wisconsin.
+Born in Denmark, Wittig emigrated to the United States, in 1872, and settled in New Denmark, Brown County, Wisconsin.
 For a time he worked in the woods in northern Wisconsin and owned a farm in New Denmark.
 He was also in the general mercantile business and also owned a cheese factory.
 Wittig served as county treasurer for Brown County in 1907 and was a Republican.
 In 1909, Wittig served in the Wisconsin State Assembly until he died while still in office.
 Wittig died at his home in New Denmark, Wisconsin, as a result of a stroke he had suffered.